Yep, you read that right, some dogs have webbed feet — they’re not just for ducks!

 5. American Water Spaniel

 There’s a clue that these pups are dogs that have webbed feet right in their name!

 American water spaniels are totally at ease in water.
 They’ve got an oily outer coat to repel water and thickly padded, webbed feet.
 They also have nimble frames, which allow them to get in and out of the water without issue.

 American water spaniels were bred to work, and if not working, they will require a lot of mental and physical stimulation in the form of swimming, training, playing and vigorous walking or running.
-Without that, they can become very vocal and destructive.
+Without that, they can become very vocal and barky, as well as destructive.

 This breed is especially owner-orientated so while they are quick to learn and train, you may find your American water spaniel disinterested in house guests or neighbours.